pluginsGLPI/doc/source/carbon/reading.rst

 Historization status
 --------------------

-The logging status tells you whether all specifications are correctly met, ensuring that the data sent by Carbon is as accurate as possible.
+The logging status tells you whether all requirements are correctly met, ensuring that the data sent by Carbon is as accurate as possible.

 .. image:: images/historization_status.png
     :alt: Read the historization status